Ritwika28/pokemon/README.md

 # PokemonApp

 This project was generated with [Angular CLI] version 12.2.10.
 Angular Material and flex-layout framework has been used for UI component and responsive grid.
-For formatting Prettier configuration has been used in vscode setting.json for lint maintenance on save and paste for typescript.
+For formatting Prettier configuration has been used in vscode setting.json for lint maintenance on save and paste for typescript and eslint is used for the linting of the files

 ## To Run the Pokemon Application